zalerion/rpi-multiroom-setup/README.md

 Recommended with fresh install of raspbian buster lite.

 How to use:
-Just copy everything below into ssh session (e.g. putty with left click) Then follow instructions in console.
+Just copy everything below into ssh session (e.g. putty with right click) Then follow instructions in console.

 wget https://github.com/zalerion/rpi-multiroom-setup/archive/master.zip